brigadecore/brigade-github-app/README.md

 ### 6. Add Brigade projects for each GitHub project

-For each GitHub project that you enabled teh app for, you will now need to create a Project.
+For each GitHub project that you enabled the app for, you will now need to create a Project.

 Remember that projects contain secret data, and should be handled with care.